 Myoukenzan Yutenji Temple is a Jodo (pure) Sect of Buddhism established about 300 years ago.
-Earlier this year the temple launched a free smartphone app, a bilingual (English and Japanese) video guide to the history and origins of the Temple buildings.
+The temple launched a free smartphone app, a bilingual (English and Japanese) video guide to the history and origins of the Temple buildings.
 Download the app, obtain an app map at the main temple office, scan the map then select English / Japanese.
 Tap a building you`re interested in and watch the video.
 The English version covers the history of the following buildings listed below.
 I highly recommend downloading the app as it explains the architecture and intricate art and carvings within the structures.
-Revisit the temple grounds in Spring – it`s surrounded with Cherry Blossoms.
+Revisit the temple grounds in Spring as it`s filled with Cherry Blossoms.

 Short notes from the video app:

 – Omote-mon (Main Gate) of Yutenji was built in 1817, the 100th anniversary of Saint Yuten`s death.